Paregoric: History

-In the very early 18th century, Jakob Le Mort (1650–1718), a professor of chemistry at Leiden University, prepared an elixir for asthma and called it "paregoric".
+In the early 18th century, Jakob Le Mort (1650–1718), a professor of chemistry at Leiden University, prepared an elixir for asthma and called it "paregoric".
 The word "paregoric" comes from the Greek word "paregoricon" which was originally applied to oratory - to speak, but, more accurately, talk over, soothe, and finally came to have the same meaning as "anodyne".
 Le Mort's elixir, consisting of "honey, licorice, flowers of Benjamin, and opium, camphor, oil of aniseed, salt of tartar and spirit of wine", appears as "Elixir Asthmaticum" in the London Pharmacopoeia of 1721.
 Its ingredients were assembled according to the humoral theory of the time.
 Paregoric was used in various formulations for hundreds of years.

 Paregoric was a household remedy in the 18th and 19th centuries when it was widely used to control diarrhea in adults and children, as an expectorant and cough medicine, to calm fretful children, and to rub on the gums to counteract the pain from teething.
 In a memoir of life in Mississippi after the American Civil War, one woman recalled, "I wonder how any of us grew up, the drinking water of the village was so contaminated...All the family was subject to violent attacks of stomach and intestinal trouble.
 These were called cramp colic, cholera, morbus flux, etc., and no one ever dreamed of connecting them with the drinking supply.
 My father had a medicine chest filled with paregoric, Jamaica ginger and cholera mixture, which he dispersed freely."

 A formula for paregoric from Dr. Chase's Recipes (1865):